 Chroma keying first appeared in making movies.
 Instead of performing in myriad dangerous places and situations, it was easier, less demanding, and less dangerous for actors to shoot in front of a green screen.

 Besides, green screens proved to be a lot less expensive than creating real movie sets, also saving traveling and insurance costs.

 Now that green screens are available to everyone, why not make use of them in your live streaming?
 Let’s see how you can use a green screen by yourself.

 Using a green screen allows you to set your own desired custom background and look more professional during your live stream.

-Besides, you can change the screen in the editing phase according to the topic of your clip and use the new background for advertising, recording sessions of various kinds, for your YT channel, or an even platform with educational content.
+Besides, you can change the screen in the editing phase according to the topic of your clip and use the new background for advertising, recording sessions of various kinds, for your YT channel, or even a platform with educational content.

-There is a slight difference in the process when you are making a live session and the post-production.
+There is a slight difference in the process when you are making a live session and post-production.
 Namely, you will have to replace the green screen as you are recording during your live sessions and after recording in the case of post-production.